NullSec8/-WiPwn-WiFi-Cracker/README.md

-WiPwn - WiFi Cracking Tool
+⚡️ WiPwn – WiFi Cracking Tool

+WiFi Cracking TOol for Educational WiFi Pentesting

-WiPwn is a powerful, user-friendly WiFi penetration testing tool that helps you scan, brute-force, and generate custom wordlists for cracking WiFi networks.
-It is designed exclusively for educational purposes and is intended to be used in environments where you have explicit permission, such as your own networks or test labs.
-This project is created by NullSec8 and should never be used on any network without permission.
+WiPwn is a powerful, interactive, and educational tool for WiFi network penetration testing.
+It allows you to scan for networks, brute-force passwords, and generate custom wordlists.
+Created by NullSec8, strictly for ethical hacking, educational purposes, and controlled environments (your own network or authorized test labs).

-⚠️ Important Warning:
+⚠️ Legal Disclaimer

-NullSec8, the creator of this tool, absolutely condemns any malicious use of this tool.
-The goal of this project is to help you learn more about WiFi security, penetration testing, and brute-forcing methods in a controlled, legal, and ethical environment.
-Using this tool to attack networks without consent is illegal and unethical.
+    ❌ Do NOT use this tool on networks you don't own or don't have explicit permission to test.
+    🔒 The creator takes no responsibility for misuse.
+This is a tool for learning and research only.

+  Project Goals

+    Educate on WiFi network security

+    Learn password cracking methods (wordlist and full brute-force)

+    Practice ethical hacking in a legal, controlled setting

+    Use in virtual labs, personal routers, or authorized testbeds

-Features
+🔧 Features

-    Scan for WiFi Networks: Discover available networks along with their security types (WPA/WPA2).
+    📡 Scan WiFi Networks – Detects nearby networks, their SSIDs, and security types

-    Brute-force Attack: Crack WiFi passwords using either a custom wordlist or by generating all possible password combinations.

-    Generate Custom Wordlist: Create a wordlist tailored to the SSID (WiFi network name) with common prefixes, suffixes, and special characters.
+    🧠 Brute-force Using Wordlist – Use your own or default wordlists to attempt password cracking

+    🛠️ Generate Custom Wordlists – Create targeted lists based on SSID patterns, prefixes/suffixes, etc.

+    🔓 Brute-force Without Wordlist – Try all possible character combinations (slow but thorough)

-    Clear Saved WiFi Profiles: Delete saved WiFi profiles from your system to maintain privacy or cleanup after tests.
+    🧹 Clear Saved WiFi Profiles – Wipe stored WiFi profiles from your system for privacy

-    Cross-Platform Compatibility: Works on Linux and Windows, with Windows having some limitations.
+    🖥️ Cross-platform – Works on Linux and Windows (Linux recommended for full features)

-Requirements
+⚙️ Requirements
-Prerequisites

-    Python 3.x: Ensure that Python 3.x is installed on your system.
-You can download it from Python's official website.

-    Dependencies: The following Python packages are required:

-        pywifi — A library for interacting with wireless interfaces.

-        pyfiglet — For ASCII art banners.

-        termcolor — To add color to terminal outputs.

-To install the required dependencies, run:
+    Python 3.x

+    Python modules:

     pip install pywifi pyfiglet termcolor

-Installation Instructions
+📥 Installation

-    Clone the Repository: Download or clone the repository to your local machine.

 git clone https://github.com/NullSec8/-WiPwn-WiFi-Cracker.git
 cd -WiPwn-WiFi-Cracker

-Install Dependencies: Make sure you have all necessary Python libraries installed.

 pip install -r requirements.txt

-Running on Windows
+🪟 Windows Notes

-WiPwn can work on Windows, but be aware that some features may be limited because of the way PyWiFi interacts with wireless adapters on this platform.
-For a smoother experience, we recommend running the tool on Linux or macOS.
-Important Notes for Windows Users:

-    Npcap/WinPcap: To enable network monitoring functionality, install Npcap or WinPcap.
-These are libraries that allow network packet capturing:

-        Download Npcap

-        Download WinPcap
+    Install Npcap or WinPcap to enable WiFi scanning

-    Run as Administrator: Ensure that you run your terminal or command prompt as Administrator to perform certain actions like scanning networks or clearing saved profiles.
+    Run your terminal as Administrator

-    WiFi Interface: PyWiFi's support for WiFi interfaces on Windows is limited.
-Some operations, especially WiFi scanning, may not work as expected.
-For best results, consider using a Linux system.

-How to Use
-1. Scan for WiFi Networks

-    Select this option to scan for nearby WiFi networks.
-The available networks will be displayed, showing their SSID (network name), security type (WPA/WPA2), and channel.
+    Some features may be limited due to PyWiFi constraints

+    Linux or Kali Linux is highly recommended

+🚀 Usage

+    Run the Tool

+python wipwn.py

+Select an Option

     [1] Scan for networks

-2. Brute-force a Network Using a Wordlist

-    If you already have a wordlist (a file containing potential passwords), this option allows you to perform a brute-force attack on a network to try all passwords from the wordlist.

     [2] Bruteforce a network with wordlist

-3. Generate a Custom Wordlist

-    This option generates a custom wordlist for cracking a network, using the network's SSID as the base and appending common prefixes, suffixes, and special characters.

     [3] Generate wordlist for target

-4. Brute-force Without a Wordlist (Try All Combinations)

-    If you don't have a wordlist, this option tries all possible combinations of characters (up to a certain length) to guess the WiFi password.

-[4] Bruteforce without wordlist (try all combinations)
+    [4] Bruteforce without wordlist (all combinations)

-5. Clear Saved WiFi Profiles

-    Deletes all saved WiFi profiles from your system, which can help you clean up after testing or ensure privacy.

     [5] Clear saved WiFi profiles

-6. Exit

-    Exit the program.

-Example Usage
-Step 1: Run the Program

-Execute the script by running:

-python wipwn.py

-Step 2: Choose an Option

-You will be presented with a simple, interactive menu:

-[1] Scan for networks
-[2] Bruteforce a network with wordlist
-[3] Generate wordlist for target
-[4] Bruteforce without wordlist (try all combinations) [5] Clear saved WiFi profiles
     [6] Exit

-Step 3: Interact

-    To scan for WiFi networks, select option 1.

-    To crack a network with a wordlist, select option 2.
+    Perform the Action

+        Choose your target

+        Launch attack or generate wordlist

+        Analyze results

+🧪 Example Use

+Scan networks

+Choose [1] to view available SSIDs

-    To generate a custom wordlist, select option 3.
+Brute-force with a custom wordlist

-    To try all combinations for cracking, select option 4.

-    To clear all saved WiFi profiles, select option 5.

-Step 4: Exit the Program

-Once done, you can exit the program by selecting option 6.
+Choose [2], input SSID and path to your wordlist

+Create a targeted wordlist

+Choose [3], enter SSID, and let the script generate combinations

-Troubleshooting
+🧠 Troubleshooting
-Common Issues

-    WiFi Interface Not Detected: If your WiFi adapter isn't being recognized, ensure that it's properly connected and that you have Npcap or WinPcap installed on Windows.

-    Administrator Privileges: On Windows, some actions (like scanning networks or clearing profiles) may require Administrator rights.
-Make sure to run your terminal or command prompt as Administrator.
+    WiFi Adapter Not Found: Make sure it supports monitor mode and is recognized by PyWiFi

+    Admin Rights Needed: Run terminal as Administrator on Windows

-    Slow Brute-Force: Brute-forcing without a wordlist can be slow due to the number of possible combinations.
-It is recommended to use a wordlist for faster attacks.
+    Slow Cracking: Brute-force without a wordlist is intensive – use only for short tests

-Windows Limitations

-    PyWiFi's support for WiFi interfaces on Windows is limited, which may prevent certain features from working.
-Linux is recommended for full functionality.

-    Windows users may need to experiment with Npcap and WinPcap to get the best results.
+    Windows Limitations: Use Linux for best compatibility and performance

+🔐 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute — as long as it’s for educational, non-malicious purposes.